Review | Woodlands Indian restaurant is without a home, but its vegetarian menu remains close to my heart

 The weekends were the time to find yourself at Woodlands.
 Veg-heads, Hindus, College Park students and lovers of South Indian cooking would all gather at the restaurant, perhaps after temple or as part of larger day trips to eat, pray, love and shop (though probably not in that order).
 They all arrived for the same thing: owner Anand Poojary’s buffet, a sumptuous spread of more than 25 dishes, each one a rebuke to the notion that meat is somehow mandatory for any cuisine of great depth and diversity.

-At $14.95 a pop — a price that wouldn’t even cover your foie gras parfait on Le Diplomat’s brunch menu — you had access to one table after another of chaats, biryanis, South Indian breakfast staples, flatbreads, curries, Indo-Chinese dishes, desserts and dosas so large they looked like the kitchen had rolled thin sheets shaved from the trunk of a California redwood.
+At $14.95 a pop — a price that wouldn’t even cover your foie gras parfait on Le Diplomate’s brunch menu — you had access to one table after another of chaats, biryanis, South Indian breakfast staples, flatbreads, curries, Indo-Chinese dishes, desserts and dosas so large they looked like the kitchen had rolled thin sheets shaved from the trunk of a California redwood.
 The first time you experience the buffet, you swear you’ll become a regular.
 Then time passes like a bullet train until one day you wake up and realize that Woodlands has closed, and you kick yourself for all those weekends you skipped it for seemingly shinier objects.

 On Jan.
 1, Poojary closed his restaurant, the one he opened 23 years ago with the help of a kindly landlord who took a chance on two neophytes with absolutely no experience running a business.
 Poojary and his business partner eventually went their separate ways, and he alone was responsible for the rise and fall of the restaurant whose official name told you everything about its mission: Woodlands Pure Vegetarian Indian Cuisine.